lensvol/fl-request-sounder/README.md

 Simple browser extension for [Fallen London](https://www.fallenlondon.com/) to record "Fallen London" API requests and responses.

+The resulting recordings can by analyzed with [fl-log-analyzer](https://github.com/kkotenko/fl-log-analyzer).

 _NB: This extension is **not** yet whitelisted by Failbetter Games.
 Use at your own risk!_

 Grab it here: